Cooking On The Ranch

 More Dried Bean Soup Recipes

-• Great Northern White Bean Soup with Bacon
+• Great Northern Bean Soup with Bacon

-• Cowboy Chili with Kidney Beans
+Cowboy Chili With Kidney Beans

 And if you’re a soup fanatic like we are here on the ranch, you won’t want to miss my Soup Category.
 You’ll find lots of delicious soup recipes.
-Including the most popular on my site, Anthony Bourdain’s New Mexico Beef Chili Recipe.
+Including the most popular bean soups on my site, Anthony Bourdain’s New Mexico Beef Chili Recipe.

 If you liked this recipe, please leave a star ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
 I always appreciate your feedback and hearing how everything went.